 She paused before continuing.
 “So you must act.
 That Crocodile has been moving for hours.
 It will be meeting with the hyena when he brings the nganga of darkness.
 They will be talking about you.
 They will be discussing what to do with you”.

-My unease spread into a distant dread.
+Dread began to replace my unease.
 Dealing with poachers was one thing, they could be tracked, hunted and trapped.
 This I could do, that is what I was here for.
 I had tracked and hunted for most of my life.
-In Angola I had studied its most intensely exciting variation, the tracking, hunting and ambushing of the human animal, with some of the world’s best practitioners.
+In Angola I had studied its most intensely exciting variation, the tracking, hunting and ambushing of the human animal.
+I had done this with some of the world’s best practitioners.
 I was lucky, I had been a good student, and Moses had been an excellent teacher.

 However, tracking and dealing with mystical witchcraft figures was something completely different.